Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 2. CrowdStreet

-CrowdStreet is considered by many to be the best real estate crowdfunding platform in the market.
+CrowdStreet is considered by many to be one of the best—if not the best—real estate crowdfunding platforms in the market.

 They’ve consistently scored high returns for investors, ranging from 11.5-26.4%.
 Of the 473+ commercial real estate properties they’ve bought, they’ve sold 44 of them, with a strong track record on returns.